 The program leading to the master's degree allows students to choose service learning projects, internships, or research activities that will prepare them for successful careers in the field.
 The program includes a research core, recreation core, and specific courses and electives in the student's area of concentration.
-A minimum of 36 credits is required for the degree with a plan of study submitted and approved when the student has enrolled in a total of 12 credit hours.
-For further information, please contact r.kucharewski@utoledo.edu.
+A minimum of 30 credits is required for the degree with a plan of study submitted and approved during the first semester of matriculation.
+For further information, please contact eric.longsdorf@utoledo.edu.